 This isn’t how tremolo pedals go about things.
 However, this type of effect is achievable by playing technique (tremolo picking, for example).

-The second type of tremolo, which is the way tremolo pedals are designed, is that of amplitude variation.
+The second type of tremolo, which is how tremolo pedals are designed, is amplitude variation.
 Think of the vocal tremolo technique while a single, long note is being held.

 This type of amplitude modulation tremolo can be relatively easy to produce as an audio effect.